 Meantime, please keep emailing firstname.lastname@example.org about potential donations.
 Although we cannot accept anything at the moment and we won't be able to reply until a new storage facility is arranged, we are still very interested!

-We welcome donations of equipment, software, documentation and tools to add to our collection and will give proper consideration to all donations offered.
-As storage is a big problem for us, we have to be very selective in what we can accept now so please do not be offended if we cannot accept some or all of your donation.
-All we ask is to have the opportunity to consider a donation, so please do get in touch if you think you have something that we would be interested in.
+Software and documentation donations are less affected.
+Nonetheless, as storage is a big problem for these too, so we have to be very selective in what we can accept just at the moment.
+Please do not be offended if we cannot accept some or all of your donation.
+All we ask is to have the opportunity to consider items, so please do get in touch if you think you have something of interest.